alicefinidori/tha-de/README.md

 #### Final schema used

-For this exercise and this data structure, our final target table requires to re-aggregate the data, so we can use the simpler ERD.
+For this exercise and this data structure, our final target table requires to re-aggregate the data, so we can skip the normalizing of the data and use this simpler ERD.
 It will entail a little bit of data duplication, but that can be ignored for this dataset.

 ![erd_2.png](readme_images%2Ferd_2.png)

 Each of the above table contains is the union of the individual dataset csvs.

-To get the source reference of what banner belongs to what campaign within each dataset, we can simplify by using the distinct ``banner_id``, ``campaign_id`` combinations.
+To get the source reference of what banner belongs to what campaign within each dataset, we can simplify by using the distinct ``banner_id``, ``campaign_id`` combinations in the ``impressions`` data.

 Next, to obtain the actual data that is extracted by the web app, views are created.
 The two main views are: